Actindo-AG/Documentation/Webhooks/Integration/01_ManageWorkers.md

 #### Prerequisites

 - You have the permission to enable/disable feature flags in the engine room.
-For detailed information on feature flags, see [Switch on/off single feature flags](../../Core1Platform/AdministratingCore1/06_ExpertKnowledge.md#switch-onoff-single-feature-flags) in the *Core1 Platform documtenation*.
+For detailed information on feature flags, see [Switch on/off single feature flags](../../Core1/AdministratingCore1/06_ExpertKnowledge.md#switch-onoff-single-feature-flags) in the *Core1 Platform documentation*.

 #### Procedure

 *Actindo Core1 Platform > Any workspace> Click the Engine room button > System information*

 ![Feature flags](../../Assets/Screenshots/Webhooks/Webhooks/DisableWebhook.png "[Feature flags]")

-1. Select the *Disable workers* checkbox in the *Webhooks* section.
+1. Select the *Disable webhooks* checkbox in the *Webhooks* section.
 For detailed information, see [Switch on&frasl;off single feature flags](Core1Platform/AdministratingCore1/06_ExpertKnowledge.md#switch-on⁄off-single-feature-flags) in the *Core1 Platform* documentation.
     The webhook workers have been disabled.
 No new webhooks will be sent as long as the *Disable webhooks* checkbox is selected.

 2. Clear the *Disable webhooks* checkbox in the *Webhooks* section after you have finished editing workers or webhooks.